 To achieve these readings, Nissan's engineers did more than just work on the efficiency and performance of the engine and transmission.
 By reducing weight and optimising the car's aerodynamics, the engineers have been able to make the X-Trail very efficient.
 Numerous features have been introduced to counteract the increase in size of this generation model.
-For example, the tailgate is constructed largely of plastic - a move that has saved 7kg over the existing design.
+For example, the tailgate is constructed largely of plastic.
 Aero-friendly door mirrors and an underfloor spoiler that covers the exhaust and rear panel also play their part in making this X-Trail very efficient.

 Overall, this revised third generation X-Trail offers much more than its predecessors ever could.
 Class-leading levels of space and efficiency, more appealing looks, plenty of hi-tech and, crucially, the option of seven seats for those wanting it.
 That last feature gives this car something most compact lifestyle soft roaders can't offer - and those that can tend to be more expensive and pricier to run.
 Perhaps most importantly, there's an element of desirability in this improved MK3 model X-Trail that was missing from its predecessors.
 All of which might indeed mean that if you're looking for a car of this kind, 'X' may very well mark the spot.

 Choose from 1 different Nissan X Trail grades.